Postdoctoral Fellowship Positions (up to 10 positions)

 Advanced Neuropsychology Seminar (twice monthly for 1 hour, year-long): required for neuropsychology fellow(s), optional for other fellows

-CHiSPA (twice monthly for 1 hour): required for students who are proficient in Spanish
+CHiSPA (twice monthly for 1 hour): required for students who are proficient in Spanish (please see description below)

 Optional

-Child and Adolescent Assessment Seminar (twice monthly for 2 hours, year long; fellows may serve as teaching assistants and assist in coordinating the seminar, attend any seminars of interest or to address any training gaps, attend trainee presentations)
+Child and Adolescent Assessment Seminar (twice monthly for 2 hours, 6-month long; fellows may serve as teaching assistants and assist in coordinating the seminar, attend any seminars of interest or to address any training gaps, attend trainee presentations)

 Pediatrics Grand Rounds (weekly)